-The idea of distribution sweeping is that we can use funnelsort to sort, but it can also do a divide and conquer on the key value.
+The idea is that we can use funnelsort to sort, but it can also do a divide and conquer on the key value.

 We can actually augment the binary merge of the filling algorithm to maintain auxilliary information about the coordinates.
-For example, we can, given a point, use this funnelsort to figure out its nearest neighbor.
+For example, we can given a point, use this funnelsort to figure out its nearest neighbor.